hmchen47/DataScience/Stats/ProbStatsPython/02-Sets.md

 ## 2.6 Cartesian Products

-+ Rene Descates 1596-1650
++ René Descates 1596-1650
   + philosopher, scientist, mathematician
   + considered father of western philsopht
     + Cogito ergo sum = I think therefore I am
-    + divided each difficulty into as many parts as necessary to solve it
+    + Divided each difficulty into as many parts as necessary to solve it.
-    + each problem I solved became a rule I later used to solve other problems
+    + Each problem I solved became a rule I later used to solve other problems.
-    + a good mind is not enough, the main thing is to use it well
+    + A good mind is not enough, the main thing is to use it well.

 + Cartesian corrdinates: used also by
   + Pierre de Fermat (1607-1665): a French lawyer at the Parlement of Toulouse, France, and a mathematician who is given credit for early developments that led to infinitesimal calculus, including his technique of adequality